jcfranco/timezone-grouping/README.md

 - Compatible with Node.js and the latest two browser versions.
 - Supports various date libraries for generating groups, including the ability to use custom ones.
-- Provides a command-line interface (CLI) for easy group generation.

 ## Installation